 Competition Is Everywhere

-Here’s the truth about running an online store.
+First off, here’s the truth about running an online store.
 As a small business owner, I am constantly defending my turf.
 New competitors are popping up every day and my job is to beat them back.

-Well what if the Google search spigot were to all of a sudden stop supplying an endless stream of customers?
+- What if the Google search spigot were to all of a sudden stop supplying an endless stream of customers?

-What if someone hijacks your product listings on Amazon with counterfeit product?
+- What if someone hijacks your product listings on Amazon with counterfeit product?

-What if a group of competitors buy up your products and purposely leave negative reviews?
+- What if a group of competitors buy up your products and purposely leave negative reviews?

 This stuff happens everyday and I’ve heard countless stories from people losing the majority of their revenues overnight because of an unhealthy dependence on 3rd party platforms.